-Nuclear Cataracts: Form in the centre of the lens and can cause immediate nearsightedness or even a temporary improvement in your reading vision.
+Nuclear Cataracts: They form in the centre of the lens and can cause immediate nearsightedness or even a temporary improvement in your reading vision.
 However, the lens gradually turns more densely yellow and causes your vision to blur.

 Cortical Cataracts: Characterised by white, wedge-like opacities that start in the periphery of the lens.
 As the condition develops, these opacities extend to the centre of the lens and interfere with the transmission of light.

-Subcapsular Cataracts: Occur at the back of the lens, usually blocking light transmission to the eye.
+Subcapsular Cataracts: They occur at the back of the lens, usually blocking light transmission to the eye.
 This type tends to develop faster than the others and can affect your reading vision, make your eyes more sensitive to bright light and cause halos to appear around lights at night.

-Congenital Cataracts: Some people might develop Cataracts during childhood or even be born with them.
-This type is extremely rare and it often has little or no effect in the child's vision.
-When it does, surgery might be required.
+Congenital Cataracts: Although extremely rare, some people might develop cataracts during childhood or even be born with them.
+It might have little or no effect on the child's vision but, if it does, surgery might be required.